 - The semantics and pragmatics of normative language

 - The psychology of normative judgment

-For the second year running, papers accepted to the workshop will be eligible for publication in Philosophical Studies.
-Authors of accepted papers may, but need not, submit their papers to the special issue.
+For the fifth workshop running, papers accepted to the workshop will be eligible for publication in a special issue of Philosophical Studies.
+Authors of accepted papers are encouraged, but not required, to submit their papers to the special issue.

-The authors of the eight best abstracts not selected for the workshop will be invited to chair a session at the workshop and, as part of that, to act as a “mini-commentator”, asking an extended (3-5 minute) first question.
-In order to facilitate this, we will ask authors of accepted papers to send their chair-commentators a draft of their full paper by February 23rd.
+The authors of the seven best abstracts not selected for the workshop will be invited to chair a session at the workshop and, as part of that, to act as a “mini-commentator”, asking an extended (3-5 minute) first question.
+In order to facilitate this, we will ask authors of accepted papers to send their chair-commentators a draft of their full paper by February 15th.